-- 19.1.10 Prior to Dehcho Agreement, the Parties will address the issue of documentation or identification for a Dehcho Citizen exercising their right to harvest, possess and transport Trees as set out in the Dehcho Agreement. - 19.1.11 A Dehcho Citizen will have the right to use any method, and to possess and use any equipment, for the purpose of the Tree Harvesting pursuant to 19.1.3. - 19.1.12 A Dehcho Citizen has the right to possess and transport anywhere in Canada181 Trees harvested pursuant to 19.1.3, subject to any requirements for the identification of Trees agreed to by the Parties.182 When exercising this right, a Dehcho Citizen will not be required to obtain a licence from Government,183 nor be subject to any fee.
+Without Prejudice For Discussion Purposes Only 19.1.9 A Dehcho Citizen will not be subject to any tax, 176 fee for Tree Harvesting pursuant to 19.1.3.
+19.1.10 Prior to Dehcho Agreement, the Parties will address the issue of documentation or identification for a Dehcho Citizen exercising their right to harvest, possess and transport Trees as set out in the Dehcho Agreement.
+19.1.11 A Dehcho Citizen will have the right to us and use any equipment, for the purpose of pursuant to 19.1.3.
+19.1.12 Canada 177 Trees harvested pursuant to 19 requirements for the identification of Tre When exercising this right, a Dehcho Citiz zen has the right to possess and transport anywhere in es harvested pursuant to 19.1.3, subject to any for the identification of Trees agreed to by the Parties.
+178 ing this right, a Dehcho Citizen will not be required to ce from Canada or the Government of the Northwest nor be subject to any fee.
+19.2 GIFTING AND TRADING 19.2.1 A Dehcho Citizen has the right to Gift Tre 19.1.3 to any individuals for their own Dor • 19.2.2 A Dehcho Citizen will have the right to Tra to 19.1.3 with: ade Trees harvested pursuant for the recipients' Domestic Purposes.

-- 19.2.1 A Dehcho Citizen has the right to Gift Trees harvested pursuant to 19.1.3 to any individual for Subsistence184 or Personal Use. - 19.2.2 A Dehcho Citizen will have the right to Trade Trees harvested pursuant to 19.1.3 with: - a) other Dehcho Citizens; and - b) members of other Aboriginal groups185 either with whom the Dehcho Dene have traditionally traded or within in the Dehcho Traditional Trading Area.186
+- a) other Dehcho Citizens; and - b) members of other Aboriginal groups181 either with whom the Dehcho Dene have traditionally traded or within in the Dehcho Traditional Trading Area182